 - Use the chat to introduce yourself and ask what songs are being played.

 - Mind the BPI interval and the metronome.
-Because of the way Ninjam works everything has to happen within one BPI interval before it’s sent to the other players.
+Because of the way Ninjam works everything has to happen within a BPI interval.

 - Mind your sound levels.
 Reaper will auto-mute very loud tracks, so keep your sound levels on Ninjam around -10DB.

 How to listen to and remix a recorded jam